JerryZhaoLab/JerryZhaoLab.github.io/openings.md

  <br>

 **Postdoctoral Fellows**<br>
-We are recruiting a highly motivated postdoctoral fellow with interests in genomics, computational biology, or neuroscience.
-Successful candidates should have a recent Ph.D. degree, with a strong background in one or more of the following areas: mouse genetics, computational biology, and neuroscience.
+We are recruiting a highly motivated postdoctoral fellow with interests in genomics, computational biology, epigenetics, or neuroscience.
+Successful candidates should have a recent Ph.D. degree, with a strong background in one or more of the following areas: genomics, epigenetics, computational biology, mouse genetics, and neuroscience.
 Prior experience with high throughput sequencing or developing/using mouse models is a plus.<br>
  <br>

 **Technician**<br>